PythonDeveloper310/pyOS/README.md

 A Python operating system with a desktop using the 'pygame' module

 ---
-pyOS has a desktop with the size of 1366x768. <br>
+pyOS has a desktop with the size of 1366x768, pygame will set to fullscreen but if you have big screen you have to set it manually.

 Installation, Setup and Running:
 ---